ColinKennedy/ways/docs/context_advanced.rst

             uses:
                 - fizz

-A relative plugin can also refer to anothr relative plugin recursively, as long as the end of that chain of plugins is an absolute plugin.
+A relative plugin can also refer to another relative plugin recursively, as long as the end of that chain of plugins is an absolute plugin.

 Calling a plugin "relative" is a bit of a inaccurate.
 Relative plugins are